kaltura/DeveloperPortalDocs/documentation/01_VPaaS-API-Getting-Started/Getting-Started-VPaaS-API.md

 * Re-sized, cropped and/or rotated version of the original
 * Taking a specific frame from a the video, in real-time
-* Controling the compression quality of the created thumbnail image
+* Controlling the compression quality of the created thumbnail image
-* Preperation of Imahe Stripes for animating thumbnails via CSS
+* Preparation of Imahe Stripes for animating thumbnails via CSS
 * And more.

 Read more about the [Dynamic Thumbnail API](knowledge.kaltura.com/kaltura-thumbnail-api) and explore the [Thumbnail Animation with CSS Stripes Code Recipe](https://developer.kaltura.com/recipes/dynamic_thumbnails).